 The transitional Doctor of Physical Therapy (t-DPT) is designed to provide advanced learning for practicing physical therapists.
 The t-DPT student will enhance their skills in medical screening, differential diagnosis, clinical leadership and administration, imaging and laboratory science, therapeutic exercise prescription, education and research.
 This degree transitions the clinician to the academic standard of the entry-level DPT graduate and truly trains the clinician to become a direct access practitioner.

-Andrews University partners with the North American Institute of Orthopedic Manual Therapy (NAIOMT), an APTA accredited fellowship program, to provide the clinician with the skills to become a certified manipulative therapist.
+Andrews University partners with the North American Institute of Orthopedic Manual Therapy (NAIOMT), an APTA accredited fellowship program, to provide the clinician with the skills needed to become a certified manipulative therapist.
 This degree will further enhance key areas such as medical screening, differential diagnosis, education, research, therapeutic exercise prescription, imaging and laboratory science, along with clinical leadership.
-This degree truly allows the clinician to be a master clinician, a teacher and a researcher.
-Many of our graduates are faculty members at Universities within the United States and Canada attesting to the terminal nature of this degree.
+This degree truly allows the clinician to become a master clinician, a teacher and a researcher.
+Many of our DScPT graduates are faculty members at Universities within the United States and Canada.